spatialnous/gensalatest/README.md

-## depthmapX - multi-platform spatial network analyses software
+## acanthis - multi-platform spatial network analyses software

-This is the home for the development of depthmapX.
+This is the home for the development of acanthis.

 Latest releases can be found at the [releases page](https://github.com/SpaceGroupUCL/depthmapX/releases)